Scott Johnson, FAIA

 One of the most highly regarded architects based in California, Scott Johnson is also one of the few architects who is well-known to the general public and the design profession alike.
 A prolific designer of residential, commercial and institutional building projects, a number of his best known designs have been widely published and have become local landmarks, including three high rise buildings in Century City, California, the Opus One and Byron Wineries in the Napa Valley and Santa Barbara County, respectively, Rincon Center in San Francisco, and the Capitol Area East End Complex in Sacramento.

-Joining Pereira Associates in Los Angeles in 1983 as Principal and Design Director, he and William Fain acquired the firm now known as Johnson Fain in 1987.
+Joining Pereira Associates in Los Angeles in 1983 as Principal and Design Director, he and William Fain acquired the firm now known as Johnson Fain in 1988.
 In addition to designing nearly 100 built projects in the past 20 years, Johnson has also taught and lectured at various universities.
 He served as Director of the Master of Architecture Programs at the University of Southern California’s School of Architecture from 2004 through 2007.
-He is the author of the recent The Big Idea: Criticality and Practice in Contemporary Architecture, Tall Building: Imagining the Skyscraper, as well as Tectonics of Place: The Architecture of Johnson Fain.
+He is the author of the recent Essays on the Tall Building and the City, as well as Performative Skyscraper Tall Building Design Now, The Big Idea: Criticality and Practice in Contemporary Architecture, Tall Building: Imagining the Skyscraper, as well as Tectonics of Place: The Architecture of Johnson Fain.

 As Design Partner, Mr. Johnson is responsible for the direction and quality of the firm’s architectural and interior design projects.